be-hase/honoumi/README.md

+# Honoumi
-## Honoumi is a Simple High-performance RESTful Framework (for JSON).
+Honoumi is a Simple High-performance RESTful Framework (for JSON).

 ## Feature